tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 |-----|--------|--------|---------|
 |k1   |14:"value2"<br/>12:<br/>10:"value1"|14:primary<br/>12:<br/>10:|14:<br/>12:data@10<br/>10:|

-The state in the table means that for key `k1`, value `"value1"` was committed at timestamp `12`.
+The table shows different versions of data for a single cell.
+The state shown in the table means that for key `k1`, value `"value1"` was committed at timestamp `12`.
 Then there is an uncommitted version whose value is `"value2"`, and it's uncommitted because there's a lock.
 You will understand why it is like this after understanding how transactions work.

-The above example shows different versions of data for a single cell.

 The remaining columns, `c:notify` and `c:ack_O`, are used for Percolator's incremental processing.
 After a modification, `c:notify` column is used to mark the modified cell to be dirty.
 Users can add some *observers* to Percolator which can do user-specified operations when they find data of their observed columns has changed.
 To find whether data is changed, the observers continuously scan the `notify` columns to find dirty cells. `c:ack_O` is the "acknowledgment" column of observer `O`, which is used to prevent a row from being incorrectly notified twice.
 It saves the timestamp of the observer's last execution.